GAIC is delivering state and regionally significant infrastructure projects that support the needs of Melbourne’s growing communities.

 Information about payments, exemptions and GAIC certificates can be found on the SRO website.

 WIK agreements allow developers to provide land and/or capital infrastructure works in a growth area instead of a cash payment.
-Two models have been prepared to assist with entering into and negotiating a WIK agreement.

 Developers interested in entering into a WIK agreement should initially contact the VPA.
-Two forms are available to assist in developing proposals:

 WIK guidelines relate to the establishment and administration of WIK agreements.
-They explain why the model WIK agreements are drafted the way they are, and how they work:
+They explain why the model WIK agreements are drafted the way they are, and how they work.

-The guidelines should be read in conjunction with Subdivision 2A of Part 9B of the PEAct and the model WIK agreements.
+The guidelines should be read in conjunction with Subdivision 2A of Part 9B of the Planning and Environment Act and the model WIK agreements.

-Page last updated: 30/05/23
+Page last updated: 22/09/23